 After determining the purpose, a customer-centric organization considers where live chat fits into the overall customer experience journey.

 In a sales context, this may include “popping up” a live chat when customers engage with product-oriented web pages.
-For service-driven chat, organizations will consider whether to simply offer a link on the “contact us” page or to proactively invite customers to chet when they reach notoriously “difficult” parts of the user journey.
+For service-driven chat, organizations will consider whether to simply offer a link on the “contact us” page or to proactively invite customers to chat when they reach notoriously “difficult” parts of the user journey.

 Will representatives include “links to chat” during email or social media conversations?
 Will they build Internet of Things-based chat functionality into physical products like video game controllers or computer keyboards?